-- (b) For employees resident in New Brunswick, the Company will pay a Medical-Hospital allowance of \$40.60.
-The extended health care plan foremployees resident in New Brunswick shall cover treatments covered by OHIP but not covered by the New Brunswick Medicare plan. - (c) For employees resident in Quebec, the Company will pay a Medical-Hospital Allowance of \$38.00. - (d) Effective November 01,1991, the Company will provide group Blue Cross Out of Country Deluxe Travelcoverage, through a rider to the current Blue Cross Extended Health Care Plan.
+- (a) The Company will provide a group Blue Cross Extended Health Care Plan and will pay fifty per cent (50%) of the premium necessary to support this plan. - (b) For employees resident in New Brunswick, the Company will pay a Medical-Hospital allowance of \$40.60.
+The extended health care plan for employees resident in New Brunswick shall cover treatments covered by OHIP but not covered by the New Brunswick Medicare plan.

+- (c) For employees resident in Quebec, the Company will pay a Medical-Hospital Allowance of \$38.00. - (d) The Company will provide group Blue Cross Out of Country Deluxe Travel coverage, through a rider to the current Blue Cross Extended Health Care Plan.
 Monthly premiums supporting this plan will be paid by the Company.